-The Company has obtained renewed Occupation Certificate (OC) in 2022 including for upper floors of 'The Ruby' tower at Dadar, Mumbai.
-The building which was earlier approved under the Development Control Regulations 1991 (DCR 1991) is now converted under the current regulations i.e., Development Control and Promotion Regulations 2034 (DCPR 2034).
+The Company has obtained renewed Occupation Certificate (OC) including for upper floors of 'The Ruby' tower at Dadar, Mumbai.
+The building which was earlier approved under the Development Control Regulations 1991 (DCR 1991) is now converted under the current regulations i.e. Development Control and Promotion Regulations 2034 (DCPR 2034).
 The Company has made payment of requisite premium to the Municipal Corporation of Greater Mumbai (MCGM) and the State Government.
-This approval shall enable the company to unlock the real estate value of the tower in coming years.
+This shall enable the company to unlock the real estate value of the tower.